Latinxcode/Bootstrap/README.md

 * The idea is to have them use something like codepen for their IDE.

 # To do
-* include internal links for navigation. sapmple: http://www.yourhtmlsource.com/text/internallinks.html
+* include internal links for navigation. sample: http://www.yourhtmlsource.com/text/internallinks.html